Steps to Take When Filing a Workers’ Compensation Claim

 An injury that was caused by an unexpected accident or incident that occurred in the course of employment generally qualifies as a worker’s compensation claim.
 Occupational injuries that occur over time such as repetitive trauma injuries like carpal tunnel syndrome also can qualify for workers’ compensation benefits.
 Employees who are diagnosed with certain diseases that are associated with particular occupations or types of employment also may be covered by worker’s compensation.
 Nearly all employers in North Carolina are required to carry workers’ compensation insurance to cover employees who are injured or develop an illness related to workplace exposures.

-When you file a workers’ compensation claim, you might get investigated or followed by an investigator, especially when you have a large claim, have filed a claim previously, or the insurance company suspects there’s fraud involved.
-But don’t be alarmed, even if your case doesn’t present any of the previously mentioned signs, you may still have an investigator assigned to it in order to gather the necessary evidence to prove whether or not you are injured, this, with the purpose of not paying you or paying less than you deserve.
+When you file a workers’ compensation claim, you might get investigated or followed by a private investigator, especially when you have a large claim, have filed a claim previously, or the insurance company suspects there’s fraud involved.
+But don’t be alarmed, even if your case doesn’t present any of the previously mentioned signs, you may still have an investigator assigned to it in order to gather the necessary evidence to prove whether or not you are injured, with the purpose of not paying benefits or paying less than you deserve.

 Eight Steps to Take When Filing Your N.C.
 Workers’ Compensation Claim